Smooth Non-Stationary Bandits: Formulation

-We emphasize that in Definition \ref{def:Holder_ins}, $\mu_a$ is defined on the {\it normalized} time scale $[0,1]$ while $r_a$ is defined on the $\{1,\dots,T\}$.
-To avoid confusion, we will use $x$ for the $[0,1]$ scale and $t$ for the $\{1,\dots,T\}$ scale.
+We emphasize that in Definition \ref{def:Holder_ins}, $\mu_a$ is defined on the {\it normalized} time scale $[0,1]$ while $r_a$ is defined on $[T] = \{1,\dots,T\}$.
+To avoid confusion, we will use ``$x$'' for the $[0,1]$ scale and ``$t$'' for the $[T]$ scale.
+This work focuses on characterizing the minimax regret of the H\"older family, formally defined as follows.